 The Fairmont Breakers has been years in the making.
 Dates have been perpetually pushed back due to the pandemic and construction constrictions.
 Taking over the historic building that once operated as a senior home, it lines the southern end of Ocean between Collins Avenue.
-And it has what many are hoping to be an official opening date: Nov.
-7.
+And it’s official: online reservations for stays can begin on Nov.
+19.

 “After extensive renovation, Fairmont Breakers returns as Long Beach’s luxury hotel,” Breakers General Manager Mark Steenge said in a statement.
 “It restores one of California’s most storied properties to its original grandeur.
 With 185 rooms and 22 suites, spa, restaurants and lounges, rediscover a timeless refuge.”